Renseck/AudioTranscriber/README.md

 1. Dutch (nl) \[DEFAULT\]
 2. English (en)

+## Troubleshooting
+- Some people are having issues with ffmpeg not being installed on their machine, and the program not being able to find it or an alternative.
+Simply fix this by installig ffmpeg (following one of the many guides available online, e.g. [this one](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/)).

 ## Credits and References
 The pre-trained model to restore punctuation to the transcript was found at [here](https://github.com/oliverguhr/deepmultilingualpunctuation).
 This repo contains excellent instructions on how to use it further.